Nutrition info of Banana -Ideal for Good Health

-What are the health benefits of bananas?
+What are the advantages of eating bananas for health?

 Is eating a banana a day good for you?

 It contains essential nutrients, and too many calories can be harmful, but I don’t think so.
 Too much can lead to weight gain or nutritional deficiencies.
-One or two bananas per pound are considered moderately important to the majority.

 How can I keep my banana from turning brown?